-1. Communications Networks and Services
+1. Communications networks and services

-Transformative research on software-defined networks: Future communication networks need to be scalable, flexible, agile, secure, and cost-effective to offer an array of end-to-end communication services and applications that meet the requirements of big data, cloud computing, mobility and IoT.
+Transformative research on software-defined networks: Future communication networks need to be scalable, flexible, agile, secure, and cost-effective to offer an array of end-to-end communication services and applications that meet the requirements of big data, cloud computing, mobility and IOT.

 Software-defined networks will scale by control and adaptive management and will handle changing demand and resources to achieve energy and resource efficiency and sustainability.
 Orchestration of services built on cloud computing and virtualized resources will support a dynamic applications environment.
 Architectures and methods will scale by enabling end-to-end connectivity spanning heterogeneous networks, including wired and wireless segments.
-They will deliver Quality of Experience, real-time and bandwidth-intensive applications, as well as tolerate transient disconnection.
-Wireless networks will scale by exploiting dynamic spectrum to provide higher bandwidth, with reliability and low power, leveraging future radiofrequency and millimetre wave.
+They will deliver quality of experience and real-time and bandwidth-intensive applications and tolerate transient disconnection.
+Wireless networks will scale by exploiting dynamic spectrum to provide higher bandwidth, with reliability and low power, leveraging future radiofrequency and millimeter wave.
 Heterogeneous radio networks will interoperate to support services in IoT and 5G networks and to replace existing wired access, as well as new satellite and airborne networks.
 Wireline networks will be transformed by software-defined network elements (switches, routers, appliances) and virtualized network functions that will leverage scalable photonic and electronic technologies.

-2. Internet of Things/Machine-to-Machine Systems
+2. Internet of Things (IoT)/Machine-to-machine systems

-Scaling Internet of Things infrastructure: The next-generation IoT has the potential to change the way people and systems live in a world of massive and disparate data sources, and to provide opportunities for connectivity at different scales.
+Scaling IoT infrastructure: The next-generation IoT has the potential to change the way people and systems live in a world of massive and disparate data sources, and to provide opportunities for connectivity at different scales.
 It needs to include advanced communications with a wide range of low-power, low-cost, software-enabled devices.
-It should accommodate stationary, autonomous and wearable elements, in robust self-reconfiguring arrangements.
+It should accommodate stationary, autonomous, and wearable elements, in robust self-reconfiguring arrangements.

-Integration, analysis and consumption of sensor data: Next-generation IoT systems need to operate in real or near-real time in a context of extreme data diversity and volumes.
+Integration, analysis, and consumption of sensor data: Next-generation IoT systems need to operate in real or nearreal time in a context of extreme data diversity and volumes.
 Information architectures and standards are needed to enable the reliable fusion of sensor data of disparate types from the full spectrum of data sources.
 The resulting systems must support the efficient extraction and rendering of relevant information to allow timely decisions and actions by users and systems, while enforcing appropriate requirements for data authentication and verification.

-3. Advanced Data Management and Analytics
+3. Advanced data management and analytics

-Management, analytics and information extraction of data at scale: The volume, velocity, variety and veracity of data demand new approaches to the management of that data.
+Management, analytics, and information extraction of data at scale: The volume, velocity, variety, and veracity of data demand new approaches to the management of that data.
 New analytical methods, including the ability to predict, optimize and anonymize at scale-in real or near-real time-are required to derive useful information from the data.
-Information needs to be extracted from a spectrum of data sources, such as numeric, textual, image, audio and video data, as well as social interactions and personal data.
+Information needs to be extracted from a spectrum of data sources, such as numeric, textual, image, audio, and video data, as well as social interactions and personal data.

-Analytics for decision-making: Data at scale need to be analyzed to enable decisionmaking by people, applications, machines and systems.
+Analytics for decision-making: Data at scale need to be analyzed to enable decision-making by people, applications, machines, and systems.
 This includes interactive visualizations, query systems and other analytics that allow decision participants (human or software) to dialogue with the data and the analytics to arrive at a decision that is accurate and effective.

-Artificial Intelligence and Machine Learning: develop artificial intelligence/machine learning capacity, develop opportunities and optimize artificial intelligence/machine learning use for application and digital transformation across one or multiple sectors.
+Artificial intelligence and machine learning: There are a need to develop artificial intelligence/machine learning capacity and develop opportunities to optimize artificial intelligence/machine learning use for application and digital transformation across one or multiple sectors.